- How is kidney cancer treated?

 For some patients, palliative treatments such as embolization or radiation therapy may be the best option.
 A special form of radiation therapy called stereotactic radiosurgery can be very effective in treating single brain metastases.
 Surgery or radiation therapy can also be used to help reduce pain or other symptoms of metastases in some other places, such as the bones.
 You can read more about palliative treatment for cancer in the Palliative Care section of our website or in Advanced Cancer.

 Having your pain controlled can help you maintain your quality of life.
-It is important to realize that medicines to relieve pain do not interfere with your other treatments and that controlling pain will often help you be more active and continue your daily activities.
+It’s important to realize that medicines to relieve pain do not interfere with your other treatments and that controlling pain will often help you be more active and continue your daily activities.

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Treatment of kidney cancer that comes back (recurs) after initial treatment depends on where it recurs and what treatments have been used, as well as a person’s health and wishes for further treatment.

 For cancers that recur after initial surgery, further surgery might be an option.
 Otherwise, treatment with targeted therapies or immunotherapy will probably be recommended.
 Clinical trials of new treatments are an option as well.

 For cancers that progress (continue to grow or spread) during treatment with targeted therapy or cytokine therapy, another type of targeted therapy may be helpful, at least for a time.
-If these don't work, chemotherapy may be tried, especially in people with non-clear cell types of kidney cancer.
+If these don’t work, chemotherapy may be tried, especially in people with non-clear cell types of renal cell cancer.
 Clinical trials may be a good option in this situation for those who want to continue treatment.